Psilocybe subaeruginosa: Distribution and habitat

-Alkaloid content
+Chemical makeup

 Psilocybin has been isolated from this species in 0.45% yield.
 In the same study, psilocin was not detectable with the analytical methods used (chromatographic separation and UV spectroscopy), and was estimated to be present at less than 1% of the psilocybin content.

 In an unpublished report, psilocybin was isolated from this species at between 0.06% to 1.93%, with psilocin being between 0.0% to 0.17%.

+P. subaeruginosa is one of a few species of Psilocybe that are known in literature but unofficially to cause "wood lovers' paralysis," which consists of symptoms like hallucination or temporary paralysis, particularly in a study from Japan.

 Similar species

 Psilocybe subaeruginosa is enthusiastically hunted and bears similarity to a number of other common, sometimes toxic mushrooms that are often mistaken for or hoped to be Psilocybe subaeruginosa.
 These are not limited to blue, green and brightly coloured, or brown Cortinarius, the deadly Galerina marginata and other Galerina species, Hypholoma, Inocybe, Leratiomyces ceres on wood chip, Coprinellus sect.
 Micacei and Pholiota communis.

 Genetically similar members of the genus Psilocybe include the Northern Hemisphere agarics P. allenii, P. azuresecens, and P. cyanescens, and from New Zealand P. makarorae, the undescribed partially secotioid wood chip species 'Psilocybe subsecotioides, and the secotioid or pouch-like P. weraroa.